hawklings/loginion/binary-creation/README.md

 # Binary Creation sub-folder

-This is used to create the various distributable binaries for cross-platform support.
+This is used to create the binaries for distribution.

+## Installing

-First install `nw-builder` globally by running
+install `nw-builder` globally by running

 ```
 npm install nw-builder -g
 ```

+## Generating build files

-To actually build all platform versions, use
+To build for all platform versions, run:

 ```
 npm build.js
 ```

-Built binaries are present in the `build` folder.
+This will create the binaries for all platforms (`linux32/64`, `osx32/64`, `windows`) Built binaries are present in the `build/` folder, which can then be uploaded.

 TODO
 ====